SEARCH THE RESOURCE LIBRARY

 Overview Of The Course

-The following is an overview of the EASA interactive training course for rewinding of three phase random wound stators.
 The course is primarily intended for new winders with little or no winding experience.
 It can also be used for reinforcement and expansion of more experienced winders knowledge of random winding.
 Further, many of the techniques and principles used for three phase random windings can also be applied to armatures, wound rotors, field coils, and form coil stator windings.

 The software is interactive, and self-paced.
 You can repeat each section as many times as you like, until you are comfortable with the material.
 By practicing the techniques you will learn from the video segments, you will be able to learn to rewind motors more quickly than by using only the traditional “on-the-job training”.